 - A research advisor

-- A supervisor from a volunteer experience
+- A supervisor from a volunteer or service experience

 Other good letters of recommendation may come from an employer, coach, ROTC training officer, etc. who has guided you during a significant experience you have undertaken.